 As a Technology Core Facility of Technical University Munich, the Electron Microscopy Facility (EMF) offers its scientists access to the future focus of high-performance electron microscopy.
 It bundles TUM's high-performance electron microscopy facilities in the competence areas "Biomedical Sciences”, Material Sciences", "Energy Materials and Catalysis" to support complex scientific challenges with EM data of the highest quality and to effectively provide access to the EM infrastructure to a wide range of users.

-Bavarian NRM Center (BNMR)
+Bavarian NMR Center (BNMRZ)

 The Bavarian NMR Center (BNMRZ) is a joint research infrastructure of the Technical University of Munich (TUM) and the Helmholtz Center Munich (HMGU), with locations both at the Chemistry Department of TUM and the HMGU campus.